RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-9.md

 ---
-sort-id: ac-09
 x-trestle-global:
   sort-id: ac-09
 ---

-# ac-9 - \[Access Control\] Previous Logon Notification
+# ac-9 - \[Access Control\] Previous Logon (access) Notification

 ## Control Statement

+The information system notifies the user, upon successful logon (access) to the system, of the date and time of the last logon (access).

+## Control Objective

-Notify the user, upon successful logon to the system, of the date and time of the last logon.
+Determine if the information system notifies the user, upon successful logon (access) to the system, of the date and time of the last logon (access).

 ## Control guidance

-Previous logon notification is applicable to system access via human user interfaces and access to systems that occurs in other types of architectures.
-Information about the last successful logon allows the user to recognize if the date and time provided is not consistent with the user’s last access.
+This control is applicable to logons to information systems via human user interfaces and logons to systems that occur in other types of architectures (e.g., service-oriented architectures).

-## Control assessment-objective

-the user is notified, upon successful logon to the system, of the date and time of the last logon.